 There are three elements that we focus on when evaluating our CX:

-- Was the effort expended by the customer to accomplish their goals appropriate?
+- Effort.
+Was the effort expended by the customer to accomplish their goals appropriate?
 Or better?

 When you look at CX, you see that customer satisfaction alone could paint a very misleading picture.
 While the customer might have been successful (bought the product, or consumed the service), it might have been too difficult or too unpleasant to justify a repeat effort.
 Only if all three elements are working in tandem can CX be successful in building your business and driving results.